erikbuild/klippyNFC/README.md

 | `Failed to write page X` | Write operation failed | Check tag protection, memory |
 | `Chip select must be 1 or 0` | Invalid config value | Fix `spi_ce` in printer.cfg |

-## Frequently Asked Questions (FAQ)

-### General Questions

-**Q: Can I rewrite a tag if I made a mistake?**

-A: No. NTAG tags are write-once for data sectors.
-Once written, the NDEF data cannot be fully erased.
-Always use a fresh blank tag if you need to change the URL.

-**Q: How many tags can I write?**

-A: Unlimited.
-The PN532 can write as many tags as you have blank tags available.

-**Q: Do tags need batteries?**

-A: No. NFC tags are passive devices powered by the phone's NFC field when read.
-They last indefinitely.

-**Q: Can tags be read by multiple phones?**

-A: Yes.
-Tags can be read by any NFC-enabled phone unlimited times.

-**Q: Will this work with my phone?**

-A: If your phone has NFC and is iPhone 7+ (iOS 14+) or Android 4.0+, yes.

-**Q: How close does my phone need to be?**

-A: Within ~1-2 inches (2-5 cm).
-NFC is very short range by design.

-### Setup Questions

-**Q: Do I need to keep the PN532 connected after writing tags?**

-A: No. You can disconnect the PN532 after writing all your tags.
-It's only needed for writing, not for using the tags.
-However, leaving it connected allows you to write new tags anytime via G-code.

-**Q: Can I use I2C or UART instead of SPI?**

-A: Currently only SPI is supported.
-I2C/UART support could be added in the future if there's demand.

-**Q: Why do I need external power for PN532?**

-A: The PN532 draws 100-150mA peak current, exceeding the Pi's 3.3V regulator capacity (50mA).
-Using Pi's 3.3V causes voltage drops and communication failures.
-You can most likely use the Pi's 5V pin as long as you are using a decent power supply for the Pi.

-**Q: Can I use this with OctoPrint instead of Klipper?**

-A: This plugin is Klipper-specific.
-An OctoPrint version would need to be written separately.

-### Tag Questions

-**Q: What's the difference between NTAG213, NTAG215, and NTAG216?**

-A: Memory size:
-- NTAG213: 144 bytes user memory (~25-30 character URL)
-- NTAG215: 504 bytes user memory (~90 character URL)
-- NTAG216: 888 bytes user memory (~160 character URL)

-NTAG215 is recommended for most URLs.

-**Q: Can I use MIFARE Classic tags?**

-A: No. This plugin only supports NTAG and MIFARE Ultralight (Type 2 tags).
-MIFARE Classic uses a different protocol.

-**Q: Will tags stop working after some time?**

-A: No. NFC tags have no wear-out mechanism and will last decades under normal conditions.

-**Q: How do I know if a tag is blank?**

-A: Use a phone app like "NFC Tools" (iOS/Android) to read the tag.
-Blank tags show empty user memory.

-### Printing Questions

-**Q: Does writing a tag pause my print?**

-A: The write command blocks G-code execution for 1-2 seconds.
-Don't write tags during critical print operations.
-Write tags when idle.

-**Q: Can I trigger tag writing from G-code macros?**

-A: Yes, you can include `NFC_WRITE_TAG` in macros, but be aware it blocks execution briefly.

-### Troubleshooting Questions

-**Q: Why does my phone say "No supported app for this NFC tag"?**

-A: This usually means the tag write failed or the tag is corrupted.
-Try writing a fresh tag and verify with `NFC_STATUS` that write was successful.

-**Q: The tag works on Android but not iPhone - why?**

-A: Ensure iPhone is running iOS 14+ and the screen is on.
-Try holding the phone in different positions - iPhones have the NFC antenna in different locations depending on model.

-**Q: Can I make the URL shorter to fit on smaller tags?**

-A: Yes.
-Use an IP address instead of hostname (`192.168.1.5` instead of `my-long-printer-hostname.local`), or use a custom port 80 to omit the port number (`http://printer.local` instead of `http://printer.local:7125`).

-**Q: My PN532 red LED is on but nothing works - what's wrong?**

-A: Red LED indicates power only.
-Check:
-- SPI mode switches (SW1=OFF, SW2=ON)
-- Wiring connections
-- SPI enabled on Pi
-- Check Klipper logs for specific errors

 ## Technical Details

 ### NFC Technology